ironhack-labs/lab-profile-app/README.md

 ### Iteration 1 | The REST API

 You will start by creating the backend REST API.
-Create a new _server_ app using the [Ironlauncher](https://www.npmjs.com/package/ironlauncher) with the command `npx ironlauncher choose-app-name --json`.
+Create a new _server_ app using the [Ironlauncher](https://www.npmjs.com/package/ironlauncher) with the command `npx ironlauncher profile-app-server --json`.

 Once done, create the **user model** in the `user.model.js` file having the following fields: